- Center for Social Concern

 How Many Seniors Last Year Signed the Pledge?

-Last year hundreds of seniors signed the pledge at the University of Dayton.
+Last year, 263 seniors signed the pledge at the University of Dayton and joined the national alliance for societal change.

 Information for Underclassmen